Not sure which is the best way to consolidate your debt? See if any of these three options tickle your fancy.

 How it works

-As with debt consolidation loans, consolidating your debt with a credit card is easy.
-All you need to do is thoroughly research the different deals available, go through the standard credit card application process, clear off your existing debt by transferring the money over, and then make monthly payments to repay what you owe – ideally within the interest-free period.
+To consolidate your debt with a credit card, you need to thoroughly research the different deals available, go through the standard credit card application process, clear off your existing debt by transferring the money over, and then make monthly payments to repay what you owe – ideally within the interest-free period.

 Friends or family